riverbed/Riverbed-Community-Toolkit/101-instrument-dotnet-app-on-windows/README.md

 ## Prerequisites

 1. an Aternity APM account
-2. a Windows Server virtual machine ready to use, for example an instance in the Cloud (AWS, Azure,...)
+2. a Windows Server virtual machine ready to use, for example a Windows Server 2019 instance in the Cloud (AWS, Azure,...)
 3. *optionaly* a fileshare accessible from your server, for example a storage account or S3 bucket.

 ## Step by Step